Generic Name: fingolimod (fin GOE li mod)

 Gilenya affects your immune system.
 You may get infections more easily, even serious or fatal infections.
 Call your doctor if you have a fever, chills, aches, tiredness, vomiting, confusion, neck stiffness, increased sensitivity to light, or problems with speech, thought, vision, or muscle movement.

 You should not use Gilenya if you are allergic to fingolimod, or if you have certain serious heart conditions, especially:

 severe heart failure (that required you to be in the hospital);

 "AV block" or sick sinus syndrome (unless you have a pacemaker);

-a recent (within the past 6 months) heart attack, stroke, "mini-stroke" or TIA, chest pain (unstable angina), or other serious heart problem; or
+recent (within the past 6 months) heart attack, stroke, "mini-stroke" or TIA, chest pain (unstable angina), or other serious heart problem.

 Before you take Gilenya, tell your doctor if you have never had chickenpox or if you have never received a varicella vaccine (Varivax).
-You may need to receive the vaccine and then wait 1 month before taking Gilenya.
+You may need to receive the vaccine and then wait 1 month before taking this medicine.

 an active or chronic infection;